RichelleT/DjangoProjects/README.md

 # DjangoProjects

-Every single project, folder and files in this repository is made and coded by me and only me unless stated otherwise.

-Nothing and nothing in this repository is copied.

-None of these projects are official projects.

-Every project in this repository are unofficial projects made for personal practice.
+This repository documents and records my process of learning

+Web Application or Web Design

+with

+JavaScript, HTML5, CSS3 and last but not least DJango.

+## All codes are written by me and only me.

-<b> Copyright 2019, Richelle Tan, All rights reserved. </b>
+# Copyright 2019, Richelle Tan, All rights reserved.